precap/dcc-ex.github.io/docs/ex-commandstation/ready-to-run/wifi-setup.rst

    |conductor| |BR| An *Alternate* to connecting to your |EX-CSB1| directly via WiFi is to do so indirectly through |JMRI|.
 To do this you use a USB cable instead.
 This is described on the :doc:`/ex-commandstation/advanced-setup/supported-connections/jmri` page.

-The purpose of having WiFi to your |EX-CSB1| is allow connection up to 5 WiFi throttles (e.g. phones) DIRECTLY to it, eliminating the need for a computer and another software controller.
+The purpose of having WiFi on your |EX-CSB1| is allow connection up to 5 WiFi throttles (e.g. phones) DIRECTLY to it, eliminating the need for a computer and another software controller.

 However, use WiFi is optional.
 If you wish to simply use your computer connected via a USB cable to the |EX-CSB1| with the |JMRI| application (or similar), you can :doc:`skip ahead to the next page </ex-commandstation/installer-rtr>`.